- Search The Registry

 - My Account

 *Sharon Pratt was born on this date in 1944.
-She is a Black lawyer, politician and administrator.
+She is a Black lawyer, politician, and administrator.
 From Washington D.C., she was born to D.C.
 Superior Court judge Carlisle Edward Pratt and Mildred "Peggy" (Petticord) Pratt.
 Three years later, a sister, Benaree, was born.
 After she lost her mother to breast cancer at an early age, her grandmother, Hazel Pratt, and aunt, Aimee Elizabeth Pratt also helped raise the girls.

 Pratt attended D.C.
 Public Schools Gage ES, Rudolph ES, MacFarland Junior High School, and Roosevelt.
 She excelled at baseball but deemphasized that in adolescence.
 At Howard University she joined the Alpha Kappa Alpha sorority (1964) and earned a B.A. in political science (1965).
 She received a J.D. degree from the Howard University School of Law in 1968.
 She met and dated her future husband there.
 She married Arrington Dixon in 1966 and has two daughters, Aimee and Drew, born in 1968 and 1970.
 They divorced after sixteen years.
 Former Def Jam A&R executive Drew Dixon is her daughter.

-Initially her political energies were drawn to national rather than local politics.
+Initially, her political energies were drawn to national rather than local politics.
 She was a member of the Democratic National Committee from the District of Columbia (1977–1990), the first woman to hold that position.
 She was DNC Treasurer (1985–1989).
-At the 1980 Democratic National Convention, she was a member of the Ad Hoc Credentials Committee, member of the Judicial Council, and co-chairman of the Rules Committee.
+At the 1980 Democratic National Convention, she was a member of the Ad Hoc Credentials Committee, a member of the Judicial Council, and a co-chairman of the Rules Committee.
 In 1983, she became Vice President of Community Relations at Pepco, the D.C. electric utility.
 She became the first woman and first Black to serve in that role.
 The same year, she won the Presidential Award from the National Association for the Advancement of Colored People (NAACP).

 Upset with the decline of her hometown, Pratt announced at the 1988 Democratic National Convention that she would challenge incumbent mayor Marion Barry in the 1990 election.
 Pratt was the only candidate to have officially announced her plans to run for mayor when Barry was arrested on drug charges and dropped out of the race in early 1990.
-Shortly thereafter, the race was joined by longtime council members John Ray, Charlene Drew Jarvis and David Clarke.
-Pratt criticized her three main opponents, referring to them as the "three blind mice" who "saw nothing, said nothing and did nothing as the city rapidly decayed."
+Shortly thereafter, the race was joined by longtime council members John Ray, Charlene Drew Jarvis, and David Clarke.
+Pratt criticized her three main opponents, referring to them as the "three blind mice" who "saw nothing, said nothing and did nothing like the city rapidly decayed."
 She was the only candidate who called on Barry to resign from office and ran specifically as an outsider to his political machine.
 However, even with the smallest campaign staff and least money, Pratt won the election, defeating second-place Ray by 10%.
 As Washington is a heavily Democratic city, her victory over Republican former police chief Maurice T. Turner, Jr., in the November 6 general election was a foregone conclusion.

 She was sworn in as mayor of Washington on January 2, 1991.
 Pratt was the first Black woman to serve as mayor of a major American city.
 Once in office, Pratt's grassroots, reform posture met resistance.
 She made good on her promises to clean house, requesting the resignations of all Barry appointees the day after her election; however, as she began to slash the city employment payroll, her political support began to weaken.
 She angered labor leaders who claimed she had promised not to fire union employees and began mandating unpaid furloughs and wage freezes citywide.
 Kelly was at odds with several D.C.
 Council members with her proposal to temporarily move the city government to the building at One Judiciary Square, ten blocks away from Washington's incumbent city hall, the District Building, while the latter underwent renovations.